What is REDD+?

 REDD+ is incorporated in the Paris Agreement under Article 5.
-It occupies a special position within the international climate policy.
-Where most measures are only aimed at reducing CO2-emissions, REDD+ also protects biodiversity and the position of local people.
+It holds a special position within the international climate policy.
+Where most measures are only aimed at reducing CO2-emissions, REDD+ also protects biodiversity and the livelihoods of local people.
 REDD+ provides a framework to organize rainforest conservation projects around the world.
 At the moment this is still on a voluntary basis, but it is expected that REDD+ will be incorporated in mandatory systems over time.

 As a concept, REDD is simple.
-It involves payments to (parties in) developing countries that will prevent deforestation or forest degradation that would otherwise have taken place.
-One of the main sources of such funding comes from carbon trading, where actors in industrialised countries offset their own unavoidable emissions on a voluntary basis by purchasing carbon credits from REDD+ projects.
+It concerns payments to parties in developing countries that prevent deforestation or forest degradation that would otherwise have taken place.
+One of the main sources of such funding comes from carbon trading, where actors in industrialised countries offset their own unavoidable emissions by purchasing carbon credits from REDD+ projects on a voluntary basis.

 Next to this agreements with governments are needed to properly embed (nest) the project in national forest and climate policy in order to make sure that:

-Forest conservation in one place cannot be associated with additional forest loss elsewhere;
+- Forest conservation in one place cannot be associated with additional forest loss elsewhere;

 The REDD+ Business Initiative (RBI) is a non-commercial initiative with the aim to mobilize businesses to voluntary use certified carbon credits from REDD+ projects to offset their unavoidable carbon emissions.
-By doing our company members help safeguard undisturbed rainforests for their huge CO2 storage capacity, their wealth of biodiversity and the ecosystem services they deliver to local and global communities.
+By doing so our company members help safeguard undisturbed rainforests for their huge CO2 storage capacity, their wealth of biodiversity and the ecosystem services they deliver to local and global communities.

 As most REDD+ projects are not only based on the sale of carbon credits but also on the sale of sustainable commodities, also companies that wish to purchase such commodities from REDD+ projects are welcome as members of RBI.

-The purposes of the REDD+ Business initiative and it’s mode of operation are secured in a Memorandum of Understanding, signed in the Spring of 2020.
+The purposes of the REDD+ Business Initiative and it’s mode of operation are secured in a Memorandum of Understanding, signed in the Spring of 2020.

 The REDD+ Business Initiative is complementary to other initiatives in the sense that it is:

-Encourages participation from companies in all sectors, not just energy or agriculture;
+- Encourages participation from companies in all sectors, not just energy or agriculture;

-Is comprehensive; it focuses not only on reducing the pressure on the forest, but also on giving the intact forest itself economic value;
+- Is comprehensive; it focuses not only on reducing the pressure on the forest, but also on giving the intact forest itself economic value;

-Focuses on all stakeholders; not only the private sector and the local population, but also policy makers;
+- Focuses on all stakeholders; not only the private sector and the local population, but also policy makers;

-Gives direct access to credits without intermediaries.
+- Gives direct access to credits without intermediaries.

 By joining RBI you will get support for integrating REDD+ in your business strategy, resulting in:

-Concrete, measurable results on climate change mitigation, biodiversity conservation and the realization of the Sustainable Development Goals;
+- Concrete, measurable results on climate change mitigation, biodiversity conservation and the realization of the Sustainable Development Goals;

-Access to the rapidly growing voluntary carbon market;
+- Access to the rapidly growing voluntary carbon market;

-Direct interaction with the most important actors in this field (NGOs, NL & EU Governments);
+- Direct interaction with the most important actors in this field (NGOs, NL & EU Governments);

 - An international stage to present your company as part of a powerful coalition.